 How Does It Compare?

-One thing you probably noticed is that the Double Cash does not offer a sign-up bonus.
+One thing you probably noticed is that the Double Cash does not offer a welcome bonus.
 For anyone looking for a quick boost in miles or points (or cash back) this is major drawback.
-Comparatively, from the start the card is a lot less valuable than other 2X earning cards like the the Barclays Arrival Plus card, which offers 40,000 bonus miles after you spend $3,000 in the first three months.
-Without a lucrative sign-up bonus the case for this card is it’s no annual fee and flat 2% cash back vs. earning points that can be used for travel.
+Comparatively, from the start the card is a lot less valuable than other 2X earning cards like the the Barclays Arrival Plus card, which offers a higher welcome bonus.
+Without a lucrative welcome bonus the case for this card is it’s no annual fee and flat 2% cash back vs. earning points that can be used for travel.

 No annual fee on the Citi Double Cash card means you can earn close to what the Arrival Plus earns without paying an annual fee.
 The other drawback on the on the card is that it has foreign transaction fees, so it won’t be the best card option for international charges if you travel overseas often.

 However, for anyone looking for straight cash back and spends a lot in categories that don’t offer bonuses from other cards this may be a great option in the long run.

 The Bottom Line

 The no annual fee and 2% back on all purchases makes this an attractive card to keep in your your wallet as a catch-all for any non-bonus spending.
 However, if you’re looking for a card that offers a welcome bonus to jump-start your reward, then you may have to look elsewhere.
 If Citi decides to introduce a bonus offer for this card then it will be clear choice for a no annual fee straight cash back card to keep alongside a 5X bonus category card.